isabella232/siliconsalon.info/_pages/salon4-presentations.md

   - image_path: /assets/silicon-salon-3/presentations/cramium-presentation.jpg
     alt: "Cramium Labs Presentation"
     title: "Cramium Labs Presentation"
     excerpt: '**Pitfalls and Approaches to Open Source Security Semiconductor.** It&rsquo;s not straightforward to extend the open-source approach to security semiconductors.
-This talk describe some of the history of open source, explains Cramium&rsquo;s approach to navigating these problems, and provides at least some of the benefits of open source in the context of semiconductor design.'
+This talk describes some open-source history, explains Cramium&rsquo;s approach to navigating these problems, and provides at least some of the benefits of open source in the context of semiconductor design.'
     url: ""
     btn_label: "Watch Video"
     btn_class: "btn--info"